Lesson 2 – Turning a Few Cool Guitar Riffs into a Whole Piece

 backing track

-The roaring sound effect on the last chord is done by sliding (little "s" in the tab) the fretting hand somewhere towards the guitar head.
+The roaring sound effect on the final chord is achieved by sliding the fretting hand somewhere towards the guitar head (notated as a small 's' in the tab).

-After the riffs are done, have fun with playing the whole piece, Here is the backing track in three different speeds 100, 110 and 120 beats per minute:
+Here is the backing track in three different speeds: 100, 110, and 120 beats per minute:

 100 bpm